A3: Assisting Android API Migrations Using Code Examples: Related Work

 \section{Related Work}

 In this section we discuss prior research in the field of APIs.
 We concentrate on prior work based on API evolution, API migration, and the usefulness of code examples for APIs.
+Table~\ref{tab:approach_differences} shows the major differences between our approach and prior studies.

 \textbf{API evolution studies}